The Rise of Agentic AI: 5 Critical Strategies for Enterprise Automation

 | Feature | Static AI Models | Cognitive Agents |

-| Decision Making | Rule-based or pattern matching | Goal-oriented reasoning |
+| Decision Making | Rule-based or basic pattern matching | Goal-oriented reasoning & planning |

-| Environment Interaction | Passive data processing | Active tool usage and feedback |
+| Environment Interaction | Passive data processing | Active tool usage, API calls, and environment feedback |

-| Workflow Scope | Single-step tasks | Multi-step, complex processes |
+| Workflow Scope | Single-step, isolated tasks | Multi-step, cross-functional processes |

-| Adaptability | Requires manual retraining | Self-correcting via feedback |
+| Adaptability | Requires manual retraining or new datasets | Self-correcting via runtime execution feedback |

 Assessing Your Infrastructure for Agentic Integration